kokleongkl/test-challenge/README.md

-# Hodlnaut Coding Challenge

-Thanks for taking the time to do our coding test!

-**The reason we are using replit is so you don't have to go through the trouble of setting up a node.js environment.
-If you'd prefer to develop locally and upload your code to a git repo then feel free to do this and share the link.**

-On the Hodlnaut website, users can have balances in various cryptocurrency assets including BTC and ETH.
-Users also want to view their total balance in another asset such as USD.
-To be able to do this, we need to fetch prices for pairs such as BTC/USD and ETH/USD to convert between assets.

 To give an example, let’s say the user’s balance is 0.5 BTC and 2 ETH.
 If the current BTC/USD price is 60000 and the ETH/USD price is 3000, then the user’s total balance in USD would be 60000 \* 0.5 + 3000 \* 2 = 36000 USD.